 Kadri was having a typical regular-season success for him and would have scored close to 50 points by the end of the season, but sustained a serious lower-body injury in early February in a game against the Minnesota Wild.
 That injury might have caused him to miss the remainder of the 2019-20 season, but COVID-19 intervened.
 On the date of his injury, he had scored 19 goals and 36 points in 51 games.

 During Round 1 of the playoffs, the Avalanche disposed of the Arizona Coyotes quite handily.
 In Game 1, Kadri scored the game-winning goal in his team’s 3-0 victory.
-The Avalanche, a team that has a good chance to go far this postseason, dominated the Coyotes.
+The Avalanche, a team that eventually lost to the Dallas Stars in seven games in the Stanley Cup semi-final, dominated the Coyotes.
 However, goalie Darcy Kuemper held the Avalanche scoreless for 53 minutes.
 Finally, Kadri scored a power-play goal, and the Avalanche erupted for two more goals during the next two minutes.
 That goal was Kadri’s second goal of five points during four postseason games.

 Kadri then scored two goals and added an assist in his team’s 7-1 win over the Coyotes in Game 4.
 Both goals came on first-period power plays and were scored less than four minutes apart.
 By adding a second-period assist, Kadri now had four goals and nine points in seven postseason games.